3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

 Another problem is that if the $\kind$-structure $\struct_{\wh{H}}$ assumed to be unique is interpreted as the topological structure of the $3$D-space, then the only source of physical relevance will come from the definition of distances.
-This cannot result in a realistic redistribution of matter in time, but only in local changes of the matter density due to the changes of the distances, and this is not enough.
+But during time evolution the relation between $\ket{\psi(t)}$ and $\wh{H}$ is preserved, so if $\struct_{\wh{H}}$ is unique, its relation with $\ket{\psi(t)}$ is also preserved, and such an approach cannot result in a realistic redistribution of matter in time, not even in local changes of the matter density due to the changes of the distances.
 For example, the electric charge density at a point should be allowed to change its sign at different times.
-But if only the distances are allowed to change in time, such a construction would only allow local changes of the volume element that is used to integrate the densities, but not of the sign of the charge density at the same point of the topological space.
-But in realistic situations charge densities are created and annihilated as the system evolves.
+But even if $\struct_{\wh{H}}$ is not unique so that the distances are allowed to change in time, such a construction would only allow local changes of the volume element that is used to integrate the densities, but not changes of the sign of the charge density at the same point of the topological space.
+But in realistic situations they should change as the system evolves. \end{remark}